Scale invariance vs conformal invariance

+where $x_{ij}\equiv x_{i}-x_{j}$ and it is scale invariant but not conformal invariant (except in $d=4$ dimension) by comparing it with \eqref{threepoinconf} predicted from the conformal invariance.

-One peculiar feature of the scale invariance of the free Maxwell theories in $d\neq 4$ is that the scale current $D_\mu = x^\nu T_{\mu\nu} - J_\mu$ is not gauge invariant due to the gauge non-invariance of the virial current (\ref{Maxvir}).
+One peculiar feature of the scale invariance of the free Maxwell theory in $d\neq 4$ is that the scale current $D_\mu = x^\nu T_{\mu\nu} - J_\mu$ is not gauge invariant due to the gauge non-invariance of the virial current (\ref{Maxvir}).
 This is related to the fact that the scale dimension of the vector potential is different from the geometric dimension of 1-form.
 Because of this fact, strictly speaking, the Noether assumption is violated.
 Nevertheless the scale charge $ D = \int d^{d-1} x D_0$ is obviously gauge invariant (after partial integration of the gauge parameter), and all the correlation functions scale as they should.

-One may note that in $d=3$, something special happens.
-A free massless vector is dual to a free massless scalar $\phi$ in $d=3$ by dualizing $F_{\mu\nu}=\epsilon_{\mu\nu\rho}\partial \phi$ with the dual action $\int d^3x \partial^\mu \phi \partial_\mu \phi$, so one may reformulate it with scalar fields, and we can see that the virial current is then given by $J_\mu \sim \partial_\mu (\phi^2)$.
+One may note that in $d=3$ dimension, something special happens.
+A free massless vector is dual to a free massless scalar $\phi$ in $d=3$ dimension by dualizing $F_{\mu\nu}=\epsilon_{\mu\nu\rho}\partial \phi$ with the dual action $\int d^3x \partial^\mu \phi \partial_\mu \phi$, so we may reformulate it with the scalar field, and we can see that the virial current is then given by $J_\mu \sim \partial_\mu (\phi^2)$.
 Note that the dual scalar must accompany the gauged shift symmetry, so the theory cannot be Weyl invariant (because would-be improvement term is not gauge invariant).
 It is still embedded in a conformal field theory \cite{Jackiw:2011vz}\cite{ElShowk:2011gz}.